Willow1000/InstiPass/README.md

 4. The system logs API access and admin actions for security and monitoring.

+# Creating User
+To create register as a Student User:

+/student/accounts/signup/

+To create an Institution User:

+/institution/accounts/signup/

+Alternatively
+1. Head to the root homepage /
+2. Click on "Who are you" on the navbar
+3. Select the option of your choice
+4. Proceed to signup and submit the form
+5. Use your credentials to obtain tokens for you to access the Api endpoints

 # Future Enhancements
 Integrating with school DBs for easy data retrieval